 - The school district has 15 days to schedule an IDR meeting.

 - If there is no resolution through an IDR or mediation, OAH has 45 days to schedule a Due Process Hearing and decide.

 - If you disagree with the Due Process Hearing decision, you have 90 days to file a lawsuit in state or federal court.

 - You have the right to an attorney throughout the Due Process Hearing and should exercise it.

 - You have the right to present evidence and witness testimonies, as well as the right to cross-examine the school district’s evidence and testimonies.

 - At least five days before the Due Process Hearing, both sides must share all evidence and testimonies with each other.
 If the school district tries to present surprise evidence or testimony, your attorney can request that it be thrown out.

-How a Special Education Attorney Can Help Your Family
+How a Los Angeles Special Education Attorney Can Help Your Family

 Filing a Due Process complaint is a stressful and complex process.
 Going into a dispute on your own as a parent can be incredibly difficult, especially when all you want is for your child to receive a proper education.
 When a school district denies a special needs child the services and supports he or she needs to succeed in education, you are well within your rights to file a complaint and request a timely resolution to the matter.

 In order to ensure your child’s rights are upheld during the process, you should speak to a Los Angeles special education lawyer at Woodsmall Law Group.
 Our firm has extensive experience representing parents and their children in special education disputes.
-If you need to resolve an issue with a school district, contact our office at (626) 440-0028 to schedule a free consultation.
+If you need to resolve an issue with a school district in the San Gabriel Valley or eastern Los Angeles, contact our office at (626) 440-0028 to schedule a free consultation.